sitnaltax/kids-dominion/README.md

 * 80-160 "gems" (small tokens), based on player count
 * One 8-card "starter deck" (the first page of the PDF) per player; I print these on a different color to make setup easy
-* "Supply cards" (18 Double coins, 9 each of Triple coins, Gem Mine, Gem Hoard; 4 each of Wish, Helper, Book, Cleaner)
+* "Supply cards" (18 Double coins, 9 each of Triple coins, Gem Mine, Gem Trove; 4 each of Wish, Helper, Cleaner; 9 Rainbow)

-* "Extended cards"
+The PDF contains 2 "starter decks".
+Print out more copies of the first two pages to play with more players.

+I make the decks by cutting out the cards with a rotary paper cutter (scissors work fine) and putting them into an opaque-backed card sleeve in front of an unwanted CCG card.

 ## Goal